California Rehabilitation Center (CRC)

 The building now housing California Rehabilitation Center opened in 1928 as the Lake Norconian Club, a luxury hotel.
 In December 1941, President F. D. Roosevelt turned the resort into a Naval hospital.
 The hospital first closed in November 1949, reopened in 1950 during the Korean War, then closed again in June 1957.
 In March 1962, the federal government donated the facility to the state to use as a narcotics center.
 To help ease overcrowding in the 1980s, CRC began housing felons as well as civil narcotic addicts.

-Glen E. Pratt has been acting warden of the California Rehabilitation Center (CRC) since Dec.
-18, 2020.
+Glen E. Pratt was appointed warden of California Rehabilitation Center (CRC) on March 4, 2022.
+He had served as acting warden since December 2020.

 He began his CDCR career in 1995 at Chuckawalla Valley State Prison.